 On arrival at Kutaisi airport we have a 15 minute taxi transfer to a local family guest house.
 The guest house will provide snacks and hot drinks before we get a good nights sleep.

-We leave the Iskari Farm early by taxi and head to the Becho valley, starting our tour in Bagvdanari village 1600m.
+We leave the Hanmer guesthouse early by taxi and head to the Becho valley, starting our tour in Bagvdanari village 1600m.
 The tour heads North East up the Kheldra valley towards Mtavarangelozi Church 2000m.
 Throughout today Ushba towers above dwarfing its surroundings with its seemingly impenetrable rock walls.
-From the Church we climb more steeply up to the shoulder 2954m and then onto the steep ridge Kheldra Peak 3312m (1700m of ascent).
+From the Church, we climb more steeply up to the shoulder 2954m and then onto the steep ridge Kheldra Peak 3312m (1700m of ascent).
 From here we are treated to unparalleled views of Ushba and Tetnuldi above with the valleys of Mestia and Becho below.
-Depending on the conditions there are two options, either to ski back down the line of ascent or we can ski over the pass and down to Mestia for a well earned beer and taxi to Latali and the Guest House Laleta.
+Depending on the conditions there are two options, either to ski back down the line of ascent or we can ski over the pass and down to Mestia for a well-earned beer and taxi back to Iskari.

-Today we take a 30 minute taxi ride to Mestia the main town of the region.
-We drop our bags off at the comfortable Hotel Ushba and then head off for a days skiing.
+Today we take a 30-minute taxi ride to Mestia the main town of the region.
+We drop our bags off at the comfortable guesthouse and then head off for a days skiing.
 Depending on conditions we can either tour from Mestia up the Mestiachala towards Dolakara 3430m.
-Other options include lift assisted skiing / touring at either the Hatsvali or Tetnuldi ski areas.
-Both resorts are very quiet with only a handful of people skiing off piste.
+Other options include lift-assisted skiing / touring at either the Hatsvali or Tetnuldi ski areas.
+Both resorts are very quiet with only a handful of people skiing off-piste.

-Tetnuldi is a brand new ski area still under construction.
-The new modern chair lifts take you to 3000m opening up a huge amount of off piste and ski touring terrain.
-Currently the drive from Mestia to Tetnuldi resort takes about 40 minutes initially on good roads then a very rough four wheel drive track.
+Tetnuldi is a new ski area.
+The new modern chair lifts take you to 3000m opening up a huge amount of off-piste and ski touring terrain.
+Currently, the drive from Mestia to Tetnuldi resort takes about 40 minutes initially on good roads then a very rough four-wheel-drive track.
 The plan is to improve this for next year, with other lifts also planned.
 A day pass is around £8 / 20 Lari.

 Today we taxi from Mestia to Tetnuldi and catch the chair lifts up to 3000m.
 From here we skin to the first summit of Sugimleuk 3183m and the descend east towards the Lakchkhilda Range.
 Tetnuldi's 4858m spectacular glaciers and rock towers are ever present throughout the day.
 From point 2971m we skin up the narrow ridge to Lakchkhilda Peak 3501m.
 From the top we have a spectacular descent all the way down to the very remote village of Adishi 1800m.
 In Adishsi we can take tea with a local family where we meet our taxi drivers.
 The drive back to Mestia is via an extremely rough but spectacular mountain road which is impassable in heavy snow conditions.
 After an hour and a half rocking and rolling on mud, rocks and snow we arrive in Mestia ready to buy the taxi drivers a large beer.